Gizra/Gizra-Way-Book/approach_data_structure_task.md

 Can a `user` register for more than one `topic`?
 Can a `topic` be chosen by more than one `user`?

+The answer 'yes' to this question (in both directions) is draws like this:
 ![](6.jpg)

+Question 2 (The Million Question):
+Can and should one single `topic` refer to a million `user`?
+Can and should one single `user` refer to a million `topic`?

-Question 2: (The million question) hmm, seems we have a real problem here!
-A single user cannot reference million topics, and vice versa.
+Hmm, seems we have a real problem here!
+A single `user` cannot reference million `topic`, and vice versa.
 Is the universe going to collapse into itself?!

-Worry not, because we have an elegant solution for this case.
+Worry not, because we have an elegant solution for cases like this.
 We'll simply create a new entity!
 We call this "revealing the entity", as sometimes that entity will be hidden in the requirements and not get an explicit name.
 But in our case, giving it a name shouldn't be too hard.
 We can call it `membership` and it will represent a specific registration (or a membership) of user to a topic.
 Now every user has only one single `membership` per topic.

 By having a special entity for capturing the membership, we can actually add more meta-data to the memebership.
 Things like the state of the membership (i.e. Is the user an active member, pending or even blocked).
 The `created` timestamp, that is - when exactly was the `membership` created; and so on.